 The cornea is a transparent tissue which comprises the outermost layer of the eye and acting as a protective barrier against noxious agents and a clear avascular window for optimal visual perception.
-These structural and functional attributes are reliant on healthy limbal stem cells constitute which (LSCs). population of total ocular surface epithelial cells in the basal layer of a highly vascularized and innervated zone between the cornea and conjunctiva known as the limbus (1).
+These structural and functional attributes are reliant on healthy limbal stem cells (LSCs), which constitute a small population of total ocular surface epithelial cells in the basal layer of a highly vascularized and innervated zone between the cornea and conjunctiva known as the limbus (1).
 Damage to the LSCs leads to limbal stem cell deficiency (LSCD), resulting in instability of the corneal epithelium.
-LSCD involves replacement of corneal epithelium with conjunctival neovascularization, epithelium, inflammation (2).
+LSCD involves replacement of corneal epithelium with conjunctival epithelium, neovascularization, and inflammation (2).